noah710/pytest_testrail_testrunner/README.md

 ## Overview
 This is a framework that enables QA automation for teams using pytest tests that wish to report their results to Testrail.
 Tests can be placed in prod_tests with the designated naming converntion to ensure test results are reported ot the correct Testrail case.
 The server is controlled with testrunner.sh.
 I have redacted the credentials for the Testrail API.
+<br><br>
+This was originally made to run Chrome selenium tests headless in a container.

 ## Organization